eandrade0010/summit/intellectual/BOOKS.md

 3. *Heart of Darkness* by Joseph Conrad
 4. *Cancer Ward* by Aleksandr Solzhenitsyn
 5. *The Call of the Wild* by Jack London
+6. *Oil!* by Upton Sinclair
+7. *State and Revolution* by V.I.
+Lenin